mantidproject/mantid/dev-docs/source/Testing/SANSGUI/SANSGUITests.rst

 #.
 Tick the ``Sample Geometry`` button - some extra columns should appear.
 #.
 Create multiple rows in the table with different data e.g. one row with
    an output name, one row without.
 #.
+Try changing a random setting in the settings tab and remember what you set
+   it to.
+#.
+Make some more edits to the table.
+Check that the setting is still showing
+   the value you changed it to, rather than the original.
+#.
 Click the ``Export Table`` button and save the table as a csv file.
 Check
    the file in an editor or Excel and ensure it looks like a sensible representation of the table in the format ``key,value,key,value,...``.
 All